cibseven-community-hub/cibseven-keycloak/README.md

 ## Activating Single Sign On

-In this part, we’ll discuss how to activate SSO – Single Sign On – for the Camunda Web App using Spring Boot and Spring Security 5.2.x OAuth 2.0 Client capabilities in combination with this plugin and Keycloak as authorization server.
+In this part, we’ll discuss how to activate SSO – Single Sign On – for the CIB seven Web App using Spring Boot and Spring Security 5.2.x OAuth 2.0 Client capabilities in combination with this plugin and Keycloak as authorization server.

 In order to setup Spring Boot's OAuth2 security add the following Maven dependencies to your project: